solita/solita.github.com/_posts/2015-08-11-swift-ly-moving-forward.md

 last year's World Wide Developer Conference (WWDC 2014).
 There have been concerns that Objective-C is hard to learn, even though there is no problem in supporting large production apps using the Foundation and Cocoa frameworks.
-However, there are many arcane features, and the occasional need to use frameworks that are not even Objective-C, but plain old C (like Core Foundation) may be a little too much for some app developers.
+However, the language is a little arcane by modern standards, and the occasional need to use frameworks that are not even Objective-C, but plain old C (like Core Foundation) may be a little too much for new and casual app developers, which the iOS platform continues to attract.

-The latter half of 2014 was a mad scramble to get acquainted with Swift, and to get popular iOS frameworks to play ball with Swith projects, or rewrite them in Swift.
+For many iOS developers the latter half of 2014 was a mad scramble to get acquainted with Swift, and to get popular iOS frameworks to play ball with Swith projects, or rewrite them in Swift.
-Tools like [CocoaPods](https://cocoapods.org) took their time to gain Swift compatibility, while Apple kept refining the language with successive releases of Xcode.
+Tools like [CocoaPods](https://cocoapods.org) took some time to gain Swift compatibility, while Apple kept refining the language with successive releases of Xcode.
 Especially [Swift 1.2](https://developer.apple.com/swift/blog/?id=22), which shipped with Xcode 6.3 in February 2015, was a major, somewhat backwards-incompatible release.
 It fixed a lot of annoyances and brought Swift